top of page

 Let’s say the one-line theme of your story is ‘you must have a voice if you are to achieve inner and outer peace’.
 You could make your main character a Type Nine because they desire peace but prefer to avoid arguments, which could trigger fascinating internal conflict.
 They begin the story with the misbelief ‘I must stay quiet to keep the peace’ (the ‘lie’, or the opposite of the story’s theme).

 It may be that the character is a young adult with forceful and overbearing parents.
 In the beginning of the story the character is kind and compassionate, but they are meek and conforming when interacting with their parents because they are afraid of disturbing the peace.
 It might be that the protagonist wishes to pursue a career that the parents disapprove of, so their child quietly goes through their life conforming to their parents’ wishes.
 They may adopt uncharacteristic behaviours to do this, thus becoming more distant with their own identity and desires.
 They subconsciously grow resentful towards their parents: they are anxious and unhappy, and increasingly sullen and passive-aggressive.
-It may take a relatively small event (e.g. their best friend becoming successful in the career the protagonist desires) or a relatively large life-changing event (e.g. someone close to them dying) to shake them out of their passivity and make them realise they must confront their parents in order to lead the life they wish to lead.
-If they succeed then their courage may bring them internal peace, and possibly external peace (e.g. a healthier and more empathetic relationship with their parents).
+It may take a relatively small event – for example, their best friend becoming successful in the career the protagonist desires – or a large life-changing event – for example, someone close to them dying – to shake them out of their passivity and make them realise they must confront their parents in order to lead their desired life.
+If they succeed then their courage may bring them internal peace, and possibly external peace – for example, a healthier and more empathetic relationship with their parents.

 If the protagonist is in a negative change arc then they may fail to confront their parents and follow their desires.
-Over time they become catatonic, uncaring and voiceless: a shell of a person, no longer sure themselves of who they are and what they want, going through the motions to keep everyone around them happy.
+Over time they become catatonic, uncaring and voiceless: a shell of a person.
+They are no longer sure of who they are and what they want, and they go through the motions to keep everyone around them happy.

 Desk, chair, pile of books